evennia/evennia/docs/source/Howtos/Tutorial-Coordinates.md

 2. We convert the value to an integer, if it's a `str`.
 Remember that tags can only contain `str`, so we'll need to convert it.

-> I thought tags couldn't contain values?
+So can Tags contain values?
 Well, technically, they can't: they're either here or not.
 But using tag categories, as we have done, we get a tag, knowing only its category.
 That's the basic approach to coordinates in this tutorial.

 Now, let's look at the method that will be called when we wish to set `x` in our room: